 Hearings will be heard in the order in which they appear on the scheduled list.
-Where the Appellant is not present at the time that the appeal is called, the appeal will move to the end of the list for that morning or afternoon.
+Where the appellant is not present at the time that the appeal is called, the appeal will move to the end of the list for that morning or afternoon.

-In the case where the appellant is still not in attendance when the end of the list is reached, the Board will be guided by the proceedings outlined under Item No. 6 entitled "Failure to Appear" (page 28).
+In the case where the appellant is still not in attendance, the board will be guided by the proceedings outlined under "Failure to Appear" below.

-7. REQUEST TO AMEND NOTICE OF APPEAL
+2. REQUEST TO AMEND NOTICE OF APPEAL

-Section 209 of The Cities Act provides for a formal application to the Board of Revision to amend the notice of appeal.
-Any Panel of the Board can hear the request for leave to amend the notice of appeal prior to the scheduled hearing date.
+Section 209 of The Cities Act provides for an appellant to make formal application to the Board of Revision to amend the Notice of Appeal.
+Any panel of the board can hear the request for leave to amend the notice of appeal prior to the scheduled hearing date.
 Both parties to the appeal should be advised of the application and invited to attend before the panel at a specified time.
-Both parties will have an opportunity to make verbal presentations to the Board only on the application to amend the Notice of Appeal.
+Both parties will have an opportunity to make verbal presentations to the board only on the application to amend the Notice of Appeal.

-Once the application is heard, the Panel must issue an Order in writing in accordance with Sec.
-209 of The Cities Act.
-Such Order may be made subject to any terms and conditions that the Panel considers appropriate.
+Once the application is heard, the panel may issue an order in writing in accordance with Section 209 of The Cities Act.
+Such order may be made subject to any terms and conditions that the panel considers appropriate.
 The panel hearing the application to amend the notice of appeal need not be the same panel hearing the appeal.